CrossRef/rest-api-doc/README.md

 - v56, 2018-01-26, add info on frequency of indexing
 - v57, 2018-02-01, document ISBN filter
 - v58, 2018-02-13, document `reference-visibility` filter for `/works` and `/members` routes
-- v59, 2018-02,13, added info about Mtedata Plus service.
+- v59, 2018-02-13, added info about Mtedata Plus service.
 Corrected spelling.
 Added example of using `reference-visibility` filter.
+- v60, 2018-02-22, added info for "Plus" users on use of toekn in `Authorization` header.